openxla/stablehlo/rfcs/20231005-hybrid-quantization.md

   * If `!is_quantized(lhs)`:
     * (C18) `element_type(lhs) = expressed_type(rhs) = element_type(result)`.

+## Other related topics not covered in this RFC

-## Dynamic Range Quantizaion
+### Dynamic Range Quantization

-Dynamic range quantization(DRQ) is a quantization scheme, which has the same input interface with weight-only quantization.
+Dynamic range quantization(DRQ) is a different quantization scheme, which has the same type signature as weight-only quantization.
 A dynamic range quantized graph also accepts input in float and weight in quantized type.
 Instead of dequantizing weights, inputs are quantized on-the-fly based on input range and computation is done in quantized type.
 To represent DRQ, we can consider utilizing custom call, but this issue will be considered separately from this